 WE ARE HERE TO TRY TO MAKE YOUR DECISION TO HAVE THIS SURGERY COME TRUE.
 You are welcome to call our office with any questions and we will supply you with a free insurance evaluation.
-We are here to assist and support you from your initial decision, to the actual surgery and the after care for your long-term weight loss.
+We are here to assist and support you from your initial decision to the actual surgery and the aftercare for your long-term weight loss.

 WE BELIEVE THAT POST-OPERATIVE NUTRITIONAL AND PSYCHOLOGICAL SUPPORT AS WELL AS POST-OPERATIVE EXERCISE SUPPORT ARE ESSENTIAL ELEMENTS TO THE SUCCESS OF OUR BARIATRIC PROGRAM.
-Counseling in these areas contribute to our patients’ success in achieving and maintaining their goals.
+Counseling in these areas contributes to our patients’ success in achieving and maintaining their goals.

 Our patients are provided with multiple monthly support groups and preoperative and postoperative nutritional assistance by a registered dietitian, specializing in helping bariatric surgery patients achieve desired weight loss results and optimal health.